chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 ### Development Workflow
 1. Human updates `electric-starter-app.main` with new Electric code
 2. Human updates `reframe-examples.*` with expected Re-frame output
-3. AI creates/updates tests for new patterns
+3. AI renames the previous 'current' test (removes 'current' from name)
-4. AI ensures translation function handles new patterns
+4. AI creates new test with 'current' in name for new patterns
-5. AI maintains ONE test with 'current' in name for file output
+5. AI ensures translation function handles new patterns
 6. All tests pass before moving to next round

 ### Code Organization